-I would like to take this opportunity to express my sincere thanks to all the employees, and supporters of K&S, who set against tough market conditions have worked exceptionally hard to improve our Company.
+I would like to take this opportunity to express my sincere thanks to all the employees, and supporters of K&S, who set against tough market conditions, have worked exceptionally hard to continue the improvement of our Company.

-Paul Sarant

-Managing Director and CEO
+Paul Sarant Managing Director and CEO

-The Directors of the Company in office at the date of this report, together with particulars of their qualifications, experience and special responsibilities, are set out below.
+The Directors of the Company in office at the date of this report, together with particulars of their qualifications, experience and special responsibilities are set out below.

-Tony Johnson Chairman

-Age 68, Director since 1986
+Tony Johnson Chairman Age 69, Director since 1986

 Tony Johnson BA, FAICD, LLB, LLM (Companies & Securities), is a lawyer and an accredited mediator.
 Mr Johnson is a founder and former Chairman of the national law firm Johnson Winter & Slattery.
 He has worked extensively in the corporate advisory and commercial disputes area.

-Mr Johnson is also Chairman of AA Scott Pty Ltd, the largest Shareholder of K&S Corporation Limited and a Director of Adelaide Community Healthcare Alliance.
+Mr Johnson is also Chairman of AA Scott Pty Ltd, the largest Shareholder of K&S Corporation Limited and Deputy Chairman of Adelaide Community Healthcare Alliance.

 - Environmental Committee (Chairman)

 - Nomination and Remuneration Committee

-- Audit Committee (appointed 1 September 2015)
+- Audit Committee